Revise Class 10 Science – Control and Coordination with Our MCQ Mock Test!

 Attempt now and make Control and Coordination one of your strongest chapters!

-3. Which of the following is not a ductless gland?
+2. Which of the following is not associated with growth of plant?

 Which type of tropism he observes?